The NFU Environment Forum meets quarterly to discuss environmental issues which affect farming.

 Phil said: “Landscape management is about a ‘balance’ and ‘ a partnership’, if we stray too far from this middle ground we end up with polarised viewpoints and numerous conflicts and discussion.
 All sides have to recognise the importance of the need to deliver economic and environmental benefits.”

-For the past 22 years Jake has worked on the 5,500 acre Raveningham Estate in South Norfolk.
-Initially employed as a Game Keeper running and managing an all wild game shoot and now as the Estate Manager.
+For the past 23 years Jake has worked on the 5,500 acre Raveningham Estate in South Norfolk.
+Initially he was employed as a gamekeeper, running and managing an all wild game shoot, but is now the Estate Manager.
+Jake oversees the farming enterprise of which 2,500 acres, comprising of 4 holdings, are farmed in-house by 3 separate contractors.
+The remainder is tenanted.

-As Estate Manager, Jake also oversees management of the four biomass boilers, 5 PV installations, 500 acres of mixed woodland, 10 acres of a high maintenance garden surrounding Raveningham Hall and manages a profitable herd of Sussex beef sucklers and a growing flock of Norfolk Horn/Romney sheep.
+As Estate Manager, Jake also oversees management of 90 residential properties, four biomass boilers, 5 solar photovoltaic installations, 500 acres of mixed woodland, 10 acres of a high maintenance garden surrounding Raveningham Hall and manages a profitable herd of Sussex beef sucklers and a growing flock of Norfolk Horn/Romney sheep.

 Ian Waller is a first generation tenant farmer at Hampden Bottom Farm.
 I am passionate about environmental protection within the Chiltern Hills and promoting sustainable, commercial farming and integrated farm management.
-I am a keen supporter of Linking Environment and Farming (LEAF) and I have been able to manage the farm so that it was accepted for High Level Stewardship in 2006.
+I am a keen supporter of Linking Environment and Farming (LEAF) and I have been able to manage the farm so that it is currently part of a High Tier Stewardship scheme.

 He is enthusiastic about educating others in the work that farmers undertake to protect and support nature while producing sufficient food in an environmentally sustainable way.
 I regularly host visits for undergraduates at Reading University, school children, nature groups, Young Farmers and overseas groups on technical visits.